LOST-STATS/lost-stats.github.io/Model_Estimation/ordinary_least_squares.md

 parent: Model Estimation
 has_children: false
 nav_order: 1
+mathjax: true
 ---

 # Ordinary Least Squares (Linear Regression)

-Ordinary Least Squares (OLS) is a statistical method that produces a best-fit line between some outcome variable $Y$ and any number of predictor variables $X_1, X_2, X_3, ...$.
+Ordinary Least Squares (OLS) is a statistical method that produces a best-fit line between some outcome variable $$Y$$ and any number of predictor variables $$X_1, X_2, X_3, ...$$.
 These predictor variables may also be called independent variables or right-hand-side variables.

 For more information about OLS, see [Wikipedia: Ordinary Least Squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).

 ## Keep in Mind

 - OLS assumes that you have specified a true linear relationship.
 - OLS results are not guaranteed to have a causal interpretation.
-Just because OLS estimates a positive relationship between $X_1$ and $Y$ does not necessarily mean that an increase in $X1$ will cause $Y$ to increase.
+Just because OLS estimates a positive relationship between $$X_1$$ and $$Y$$ does not necessarily mean that an increase in $$X1$$ will cause $$Y$$ to increase.
 - OLS does *not* require that your variables follow a normal distribution.

 ## Also Consider